Prabingiri/Obstacle-Aware-Region-Decomposition/README.md

 # Obstacle-Aware-Region-Decomposition
 MDM-2025

-This repository implements a suite of algorithms for hierarchical decomposition of spatial regions with obstacles.
-Developed as part of our research into optimal spatial subdivision for autonomous navigation, the project compares multiple partitioning strategies to determine the most effective approach.
+This repository implements a set of algorithms for the hierarchical decomposition of spatial regions with obstacles.
+This is part of our research into optimal spatial subdivision; the project compares multiple partitioning strategies to determine the most effective approach.

 ## Overview

 The project includes two main pipelines:

 - **Sweepline Based Hierarchical Decomposition (main_decomposition.py):**
-  This is our primary pipeline, which leverages modules for preprocessing, obstacle-aware division, and optimal axis selection to recursively decompose a region into navigable subregions.
-It is designed for robust performance on both real-world (e.g., Iowa) and synthetic datasets.
+  Our primary pipeline incorporates modules for preprocessing, obstacle-aware division, and optimal axis selection to recursively decompose a region into navigable subregions.
+It is designed for robust performance on both real-world (Iowa) and synthetic datasets.

 - **KD‑Tree Partitioning (main_kd_tree.py):**
   This pipeline implements two classic KD‑Tree–based partitioning strategies (including both naive and perimeter‑based approaches) to serve as a performance baseline for our primary hierarchical decomposition method.